 • After three months have passed, permit holders can drive until 10 p.m. but must drive with a licensed driver who is at least 21 years old and occupies the front passenger seat.

-Learn how long are you considered a new driver
+Learn how long you are considered a new driver

 What age can you get your license in Florida?